 With so many options, trying to decide between different breast pumps can be hard.
 Really hard!
 After all, moms have enough to think about before baby comes.
 Rest assured, you’re not alone.
 1 Natural Way is here to help you choose the right pump for you.

 1 Natural Way carries the best breast pump brands - from Ameda and Lansinoh to wearables like Willow Generation 3, Freemie Independence and Elvie Pump But it’s Medela and Spectra that we get the most questions about.

 Medela Breast Pumps

-If you ask 10 moms to name breast pump brands, it’s a pretty good bet that all 10 will mention Medela.
-With over 59 years of dedication to breastfeeding moms, the Medela brand is top-of-mind for a reason.
-Medela offers a variety of popular pumps to fit many lifestyles, from the hands-free Medela Freestyle Flex to the Bluetooth-enabled, potable Medela Sonata.
+If you ask 10 moms to name breast pump brands, it’s a pretty good bet that all 10 will mention Medela With over 59 years of dedication to breastfeeding moms, the Medela brand is top-of-mind for a reason.
+Medela offers a variety of popular pumps to fit many lifestyles, from the hands-free Medela Freestyle Flex to the Bluetooth-enabled, portable Medela Sonata.

 Spectra Breast Pumps

 Spectra breast pumps are loved by moms for being quiet, gentle and full of thoughtful features to enhance the pumping experience.
 Spectra Baby USA came on the scene in 2011 and their products - including the award-winning Spectra S1 Plus and the Spectra S2 Plus - have quickly become some of the top-selling breast pumps.And the dual motor Spectra Synergy Gold is changing the way moms pump.